share/sharedb/README.md

 [operations for the default `'ot-json0'` type](https://github.com/ottypes/json0#summary-of-operations).
 Call this after you've either fetched or subscribed to the document.
 * `options.source` Argument passed to the `'op'` event locally.
 This is not sent to the server or other clients.
 Defaults to `true`.
+* `options.undoable` Should it be possible to undo this operation, default=false.
+* `options.fixUpUndoStack` Determines how a non-undoable operation affects the undo stack.
+If `false` (default), the operation transforms the undo stack, otherwise it is inverted and composed into the last operation on the undo stack.
+* `options.fixUpRedoStack` Determines how a non-undoable operation affects the redo stack.
+If `false` (default), the operation transforms the redo stack, otherwise it is inverted and composed into the last operation on the redo stack.

+`doc.submitSnapshot(snapshot[, options][, function(err) {...}])`
+Diff the current and the provided snapshots to generate an operation, apply the operation to the document and send it to the server.
+`snapshot` structure depends on the document type.
+Call this after you've either fetched or subscribed to the document.
+* `options.source` Argument passed to the `'op'` event locally.
+This is not sent to the server or other clients.
+Defaults to `true`.
+* `options.undoable` Should it be possible to undo this operation, default=false.
+* `options.fixUpUndoStack` Determines how a non-undoable operation affects the undo stack.
+If `false` (default), the operation transforms the undo stack, otherwise it is inverted and composed into the last operation on the undo stack.
+* `options.fixUpRedoStack` Determines how a non-undoable operation affects the redo stack.
+If `false` (default), the operation transforms the redo stack, otherwise it is inverted and composed into the last operation on the redo stack.
+* `options.diffHint` A hint passed into the `diff`/`diffX` functions defined by the document type.

 `doc.del([options][, function(err) {...}])`
 Delete the document locally and send delete operation to the server.